 Do I need to have any EMS experience?

-No prior EMS experience is required, although many of our new members join us having already taken an EMT course.
-Once you have been on the squad for six months we will sponsor and pay for an EMT class.
+No prior EMS experience is required.
+Once you have been on the squad for about six months, we will sponsor you for an EMR/EMT class.

 Who are your current members and what are their backgrounds?